dckimGUY/dckimGUY/README.md

 I worked on that original 'HW' program for a couple of months straight, in double shifts, sleeping every second day.
 I needed to learn JavaScript, even if I had to force myself to sit in front of the computer screen until I was suffering from both 'eye-strain' and 'carple-tunnel' simultaneously.

-## It wasn't long until the program was so loaded with HTML that I couldn't place a single additional piece of HTML into the code without producing an unexplainable error.
+## It wasn't long until the program was so loaded with HTML that I couldn't place a single additional piece of HTML into the code without producing an unexplainable 'fatal
+ error.

 That's when I knew I had to scrap it and start fresh.